 Most Common Delivery Methods for Delta 8

-Lastly, we'll look at delta 8 delivery methods.
+Lastly, we'll look at delta 8 products and their delivery methods.
 You'll see that they're basically the same as CBD delivery methods, except that they include a different cannabinoid as an active ingredient.

 - Delt 8 Gummies: As with all gummies, Delta 8 gummies have a delicious taste and long lasting but delicate effects.
 Delta 8 gummies can take between one and two hours to peak in the system, which is due to the fact that the digestive tract has to be slowly metabolized.
 Compared with smoking delta 8 flower, the effects tend to be felt generally throughout the body, and are gentler.
 Give our Delta 8 gummies a try.
 They contain 20mg of Delta 8 per gummy and come in assorted fruit flavors.